 Firstly, you need to answer two key questions:

-- How will I get there – this is your Goals, the stepping stones to your vision.
+- How will I get there? - these are your goals; the stepping stones to your vision.

 When setting these goals, they need to be SMART goals.
-A goal of ‘I want to get more leads in’ is not SMART – it doesn’t tell you how many more leads, or give you a time frame.
-Again, how do you know when – or if – you’ve achieved it?
+A goal of ‘I want to get more leads’ is not SMART - it doesn’t have a numerical value or a time frame.
 Instead, consider ‘I want to get 150 leads in April’ or ‘I want to increase profit by 10% in April, compared to May.’
-Now you know exactly what you need to do.
+Now you know exactly what you want to achieve and what you need to do to get there.

 The abbreviation SMART helps you set better goals by giving you the criteria for those goals:

-S – Specific.
-Clearly define your goal so you know exactly what you are aiming for
+- Clearly define your goal so you know exactly what you are aiming for.

-M – Measurable Progress and completion can be tracked; set numeric targets
+- Progress and completion can be tracked; set numeric targets.

-A – Achievable Set goals within your capabilities; make them possible and attainable
+- Set goals within your capabilities; make them possible and attainable.

-R – Realistic (or Relevant) It’s achievable within your resources, budget, knowledge and time
+- It’s achievable within your resources, budget, knowledge and time.

-T – Time-bound State when you’ll get it done; set a specific date or time frame.
+- State when you’ll get it done; set a specific date or time frame.

 What might your SMART goals look like?